academe/omnipay-adyen/README.md

 You may wish to implement Basic Auth through your framework, perhaps in routing middleware, rather than in this package.
-It just depends on how far through the pipeline you would like an a failing Basic Auth request to go through, which will detrmine where the details can be logged.
+It just depends on how far through your application pipeline you would like a failing Basic Auth request to go.
+That will determine where the details can be logged.

 The `$request` will supply a wealth of information regarding the notification, examples of which include: